Offseason Fish—Marlins updates from AFL, LIDOM, LBPRC

 - RHP Cody Mincey—2.2 IP, 10.13 ERA, 0 HR, 2 BB, 3 K, 2.25 WHIP

-Bryan De La Cruz 2-out RBI double, scoring Jesús Sánchez pic.twitter.com/PlNaJqoXsv— Fish Stripes (@fishstripes) November 10, 2021
+It's November 21 and Bryan De La Cruz is still raking pic.twitter.com/e3IiTrEYsW— Fish Stripes (@fishstripes) November 21, 2021

-Old friend James Hoyt joined De La Cruz and Sánchez on the Toros del Este roster beginning this week.
-Yasiel Puig will be activated next week.
-Presumably, he’ll play regularly in left field alongside the young Marlins outfielders.
+Yan was drafted by Toros del Este earlier this year, but a source confirms to Fish Stripes that he’ll forgo the LIDOM season in order to rest.

+De La Cruz continues to play exclusively in center field.
+Sánchez has reached base safely in all 12 of his appearances.
+As a reminder, this league is especially pitcher-friendly.
+To have De La Cruz and Sánchez hovering around an .800 OPS makes them significantly above average.

 Liga de Béisbol Profesional Roberto Clemente (LBPRC)